Skip to main content

 Pricing in Practice

-Obsidian.
 Obsidian itself is free for personal use.
-Obsidian Sync $4/month or $48/year.
-Obsidian Publish $8/month or $96/year if the user wants to host a public vault.
-Commercial use requires a $50/user/year license.
+Obsidian Sync costs $4/month or $48/year, Obsidian Publish costs $8/month or $96/year for users who want to host a public vault, and commercial use requires a $50/user/year license.

-For a personal-use single user, Obsidian without sync is free; with sync, $48/year.
-Bear Pro at $29.99/year is the cheapest paid option in this comparison; Obsidian costs slightly more at the $48 sync tier but adds a graph view, plugins, and full local-file control that Bear does not offer.
+For a personal-use single user, Obsidian without sync is free.
+With sync, it is $48/year.
+Bear Pro at $29.99/year is the cheapest paid option in this comparison.
+Obsidian costs slightly more at the sync tier but adds a graph view, plugins, and full local-file control that Bear does not offer.

 Long-Term Reliability and Vendor Risk

-Obsidian.
-Independent two-person team (Erica Xu, Shida Li).
-Vault is a folder of plain Markdown files on the user's disk; even if Obsidian shut down tomorrow, the vault remains usable in any text editor.
+Obsidian also comes from an independent two-person team, Erica Xu and Shida Li.
+Its vault is a folder of plain Markdown files on the user's disk.
+Even if Obsidian shut down tomorrow, the vault would remain usable in any text editor.

 Obsidian has the absolute lowest vendor risk in this comparison: the user's data is already on their disk in a portable format.
 Bear is close behind because of trivial Markdown export.